Getting Started

 Then open your WSL terminal and install borg:

-sudo apt update && sudo apt install borgbackup
+sudo apt update && sudo apt upgrade -y && sudo apt install -y borgbackup libsecret-tools openssh-client

 BorgMate handles WSL integration automatically — path translation, SSH key permissions, and host key management all work out of the box.